Things to avoid when recovering from canal stenosis surgery

 Recovery after canal stenosis surgery and the things to avoid can vary considerably based on the individual circumstances of each patient.
 Therefore, the best source for answers on what to expect is a personal consultation with a surgeon, who can offer specific information, address all questions and provide detailed postoperative instructions.
+To learn about minimally invasive canal stenosis surgery and what to avoid during the post-surgical recovery process, read the following article.

 In general, for a few weeks after undergoing canal stenosis surgery, a patient can expect to have some pain and swelling in and around the incision site.
 The level of discomfort should improve steadily, provided that the surgeon’s postoperative instructions are followed.